Skip to main content

 Aspartame

 Aspartame is a manufactured low calorie (basically calorie free) artificial sweetener commonly used in many diet products.
 You may recognize it as Nutrasweet or Equal.
 Aspartame is composed primarily of the isolated amino acids phenylalanine and aspartic acid.
 Proponents say that there are no adverse health effects and aspartame is a wonderful low calorie substitute for sugar.
-Opponents cite studies linking excess aspartame to brain damage,ย cancer, ย and tumors.
+Opponents cite studies linking excess aspartame to brain damage, cancer, and tumors.

 Stevia